Boosting engagement through Suggestions

 THE ASK

-BUSINESS TRANSLATION
+BUSINESS OUTCOME

-boost engagement and upselling through suggestions
+boost engagement and upselling in Search

 FREE-FORM RESEARCH